RayZ-O/RayZ-O.github.io/_posts/2015-05-18-Sieve-of-Eratosthenes.md

 }
 {% endhighlight %}

-There are two improvements for sieve of Eratosthenes, firstly in step 2 we can start from p * p since all smaller multiples of p have already been marked in previous loops, and we can stop when p * p is greater than *N*.
-Secondly we can only check odd numbers and odd multiples, as all even numbers greater than 2 are not primes.
+There are two improvements for sieve of Eratosthenes, firstly in step 2 we can start from p * p since all smaller multiples of p have already been marked in previous loops, and we can stop when p * p is greater than N. Secondly we can only check odd numbers and odd multiples, as all even numbers greater than 2 are not primes.
 After refinement:

 {% highlight c++ %}